What is USDZ?

 - Real scale & pivot: Scale uniformly (e.g. 1 = 1 m), pivot to floor - the object "stands" correctly in AR.

-- Polygon budget: practical ≤ 200k Tris per main object; for sets LODs.
+- Polygon budget: in practice, ≤ 200k triangles per main object; use LODs for sets.

 - Textures: 1–2 K are often sufficient; POT sizes (1024/2048/4096).
 BaseColor sRGB, other maps linear.

-- Transparency/refraction: economical - mobile AR prioritizes performance.
+- Transparency/Refraction: minimal — mobile AR prioritizes performance.

-- Naming/structure: No spaces/umlauts; consistent suffixes (_bc, _rough, _metal, _n).
+- Naming/Structure: No spaces or umlauts; consistent suffixes (_bc, _rough, _metal, _n).

 - Clean UVs: No overlaps in baked maps; consistent texel density.

-Apple describes the integration from a publisher perspective in AR Quick Look; for authoring we recommend Reality Composer Pro.
+Apple describes the integration from a publisher's perspective in AR Quick Look; for authoring, we recommend Reality Composer Pro.

-glTF vs. USDZ - when do I use which?
+glTF vs. USDZ – When Should I Use Which One?

 More about the web standard: glTF 2.0 (Khronos) and our glossary: glTF file format.